Rome Food Guide

 These are some of the masterpieces of the roman food.

-Probably the most widely consumed food in Rome, Roman Pizza is different than the famous Neapolitan, and comes in two forms: al taglio (by the slice) and tonda (round).
+Probably the most widely consumed food in Rome, Roman Pizza is different than the famous Neapolitan, and comes in two forms: al taglio (by the slice) and tonda (classic round pizza).

 Pizza al taglio is usually lunch or a snack.
 The word “pizza” in Rome is actually a the type of bread: flat, crisp, and sturdy.
 Pizza bianca, is garnished with only oil and salt, often cut in half and made into a sandwich with mortadella in between.
 Other common toppings include potatoes, the classic margherita, sausage with mushroom, or “rossa” ( just plain tomato).